Daily UAP/UFO news · gov drops · sightings · witness accounts

 59_214434_SP 16 [7.18.1963]

-A 6-page internal memorandum dated July 18, 1963, authored by Maxwell W. Hunter II of the National Aeronautics and Space Council's Professional Staff, addressed to Robert F. Packard at the State Department's Office of International Scientific Affairs.
-The document presents speculative policy analysis on what the U.S. government should do if an alien intelligence were discovered, covering scientific theories of planetary formation, the plausibility of Martian life, interstellar travel scenarios, and recommended diplomatic postures.
-It contains no reports of actual UAP sightings or encounters.
+This is a six-page internal memorandum dated July 18, 1963, from Maxwell W. Hunter II of the National Aeronautics and Space Council to Robert F. Packard at the State Department's Office of International Scientific Affairs.
+The document presents speculative policy analysis on how the U.S. government should respond if alien intelligence were discovered in space, covering scientific probability of extraterrestrial life, flying saucer claims, and diplomatic implications.
+It contains no reports of actual UAP sightings or incidents.

 65_HS1-834228961_62-HQ-83894_Serial_403